Mortality Rates For Mitral Valve Repair

 Here are several mitral valve repair mortality rates to consider:

-• Dr. Marc Gillinov, the Chairman of Cardiothoracic Surgery at the Cleveland Clinic, reports 3 deaths in 1,072 procedure performeds at the Cleveland Clinic.
+- Dr. Marc Gillinov, the Chairman of Cardiothoracic Surgery at the Cleveland Clinic, and his colleagues report just 3 deaths in 1,072 procedure performed at the Cleveland Clinic over a 12-year period.

-• Dr. Patrick McCarthy, the Executive Director of the Bluhm Cardiovascular Institute at Northwestern Memorial Hospital, reports a 0.4% mortality rate for isolated mitral valve repair surgeries.
+- Dr. Patrick McCarthy, the Executive Director of the Bluhm Cardiovascular Institute at Northwestern Memorial Hospital, reports a 0.4% mortality rate for isolated mitral valve repair surgeries in 2020.

-• Dr. Luis Castro, Medical Director of Sequoia Heart Institute in Redwood City, has had only 1 death during his last 1,4000 mitral valve repair operations.
+- Dr. Luis Castro, a leading cardiac surgeon at MarinHealth Heart and Vascular Institute in Marin County, California, has had only 1 death during his last 1,400 mitral valve repair operations.

 I hope the information above helped you learn more about the mortality rates of mitral valve repair surgery.